William B. Umstead: Career

 Umstead spent most of the following day getting his office in order, and on January 10 he went to work in his Durham law firm before retiring to his home near Bahama in the evening.
 He called a doctor when he could not fall asleep due to a cough, and after midnight he was taken to Watts Hospital in Durham.
 Once there, his doctor discovered that he had suffered a heart attack and was close to developing pneumonia.
 His doctor released a statement saying that the governor had suffered "a mild attack of heart trouble" and was quickly improving, hoping to be released in 12 to 15 days.
 Leaders in the North Carolina General Assembly were unsure if they should proceed with their session while Umstead was hospitalized, but he insisted they begin their work while at the same time giving no instructions to the presiding officer of the Senate, Lieutenant Governor Luther H. Hodges.
 The two men had tense relations since their campaigns, when Umstead sought to distance himself from Hodges.
 Umstead also gave Hodges no indications of his legislative agenda, and ignored him throughout his term.

 Umstead remained in the hospital for 27 days and returned to the Executive Mansion under the condition that he stay in bed and work limited hours.
 He had his brother John and former Speaker of the House W. Frank Taylor direct most of his legislative program.
 Small groups of legislators would visit him in his bedroom to discuss his plans.
 He never fully recovered from his heart attack and remained unwell.
 In June 1953 U.S. Senator Willis Smith died.
-The media immediately began speculating about who Umstead would appoint to serve the remaining 18 months of Willis' term.
+The media immediately began speculating about who Umstead would appoint to serve the remaining 18 months of Smith's term.
 Umstead said little publicly other than that his choice would be of someone with agricultural concerns and respect North Carolina's traditional east–west balance in representation in government.
 North Carolina's other senator, Clyde Hoey, hailed from the western portion of the state, so it was assumed that Umstead would nominate an easterner.
 On July 10 Umstead made the surprise appointment of Alton Lennon to the office, a lawyer from Wilmington who had worked on Umstead's Senate and gubernatorial campaigns.
 Umstead's friends suggested that the governor had made the decision simply to get over with it, while observers speculated that Lennon was intended to be a dark horse candidate who could prevail through the next Senate election by being attached to Umstead's popularity.